Decomposing the automorphism group of the surreal numbers: Preliminaries

 The theory introduced in \Cref{sec:prelims:aut} applies to $\No$ by setting $(k,+,\cdot,<)=(\R,+,\cdot,<)$ and $(G,+,<)=(\No,+,<)$.
 We do so by means of the Conway normal form representation and by identifying $\omega^{-1}$ with the formal variable $t$ in our generalized power series notation.
 In other words, we identify $(\No,+,\cdot,<)$ with the ordered Hahn field $(\R\pow{\No},+,\cdot,<)$ via the order preserving field isomorphism

 Using this identification, we obtain

 \begin{remark} We note here that $(\No,+,\cdot,<)$, $(\No,+,<)$, and $(\No,<)$ are all \emph{strongly homogeneous}, meaning that for any set-sized subfield (respectively subgroup, subset) $K\subseteq\No$ and any ordered field (ordered group, ordered set) embedding $\sigma\colon K\to \No$, there is an ordered field (ordered group, ordered set) automorphism of $\No$ extending $\sigma$.
+This holds more generally for any o-minimal expansion of $\No$ (see~\cite[Lemma~6.14]{Kr19}) such as the surreal exponential field, which will be considered in \Cref{sec:omega}.
 For more on homogeneity when working with proper class-sized models, see~\cite{Eh89}. \end{remark}